Alfred Kokot

-Alfred Kokot (25 January 1928 – 20 June 1981) was a Polish international footballer who played as a forward.
+Alfred Kokot (25 January 1928 – 20 June 1981) was a Polish footballer who played as a forward.

 Biography

-Kokot started his career playing with Kresy Chorzów and Bergknappen Chorzów during his youth years, with the latter being during World War Two.
+Kokot started his career playing with Kresy Chorzów and Bergknappen Chorzów during his youth years, with the latter being during World War II.
 His first professional role came with Flota Gdynia after the war, later joining Lechia Gdańsk in 1946.
 During his time with Lechia, Kokot made 82 appearances in the leagues, playing 128 times and scoring 51 goals in all competitions.
 During this period he was in the starting eleven which made Lechia's first ever appearance in Poland's top division, a 5–1 defeat to Cracovia.
 He also made his first, and only appearance for the Poland national team with his sole cap coming against Denmark, scoring the goal for Poland in their 2–1 defeat, becoming Lechia's first player to represent the national team.
 Kokot left Lechia in 1953, going on to play for Górnik 20 Katowice, make 27 league appearances for Górnik Zabrze, Cracovia, Miedź Legnica, Polonia Tychy, and Linodrut Zabrze.
-Kokot retired from football aged 38 dying in 1981 at the age of 53.
+Kokot retired from football aged 38, and died in 1981 at the age of 53.